-A service application is a common use case for when to use an AuthorizedClientServiceOAuth2AuthorizedClientManager.
+Α service application is а common use case for when to use an AuthorizedClientServiceOAuth2AuthorizedClientManager.
 Service applications often run in the background, without any user interaction, and typically run under a system-level account instead of a user account.
 An OAuth 2.0 Client configured with the client_credentials grant type can be considered a type of service application.

-The following code configure shows an example of how to an AuthorizedClientServiceOAuth2AuthorizedClientManager that provides support for the client_credentials grant type:
+The following code shows example of how configure an to an support AuthorizedClientServiceOAuth2AuthorizedClientManager provides that for the client_credentials grant type: